kfinley/cloud-platform/README.md

 The front end Vue client is run in a container (cloud-platform.web) using [Vite](https://github.com/vitejs/vite).

 ##### TypeScript package management
-[Lerna](https://github.com/lerna/lerna) is used to manage package code sharing across all javascript based projects.
+[Lerna](https://github.com/lerna/lerna) is used to manage package code sharing across all npm based projects.

-This includes packages located under the `packages` and `services` folders.
+This includes packages located under the `packages`, `services`, and `infrastructure` folders.

 ##### .net core debugging
 Each .net based service is running in a seperate container that can be attached to for debugging.
 There are VSCode tasks configured to attach each service to it's corresponding container.
 More info on attaching to a remote container can be found [here](https://code.visualstudio.com/docs/remote/attach-container).